 The upgrades are aimed at improving the delivery of TB services and ensure they meet occupational health and safety, and infection control standards.
-The scope of the planned renovations of the laboratories is informed by the World Health Organization (WHO) comprehensive assessment, together with one conducted by the Africa Centre for Disease Control (CDC).
-During a joint project support mission to the country conducted by the World Bank (WB), NEPAD Agency and East Central and Southern Africa Health Community (ECSA-HC), the Deputy Principle Secretary in the Ministry of Health in Lesotho, Ms. Palesa Mokete confirmed that an
+The scope of the planned renovations of the laboratories is informed by the World Health Organization (WHO) comprehensive assessment, steady progress is being made to ensure the country studies contribute to regional initiatives and vicetogether with one conducted by the Africa Centre for Disease Control (CDC).
+During a joint project support mission to the country conducted by the World Bank (WB), NEPAD Agency and East Central and Southern Africa Health Community (ECSA-HC), the Deputy Principle Secretary in the Ministry of